Signed in as:

 If you would like to collaborate with us, please go to our contact page.

 Damaged by Levaquin in 2009, Jane became a member of the Fluoroquinolone Toxicity Group in Facebook and in 2013 joined the team of administrators in several online support groups for Fluoroquinolone victims.
 She has dedicated the last seven years continuing to help administrate these groups, faithfully remaining in touch with the communities’ needs.
 She developed a friendship with Dr. Jay Cohen, author of the book How We Can Halt the Cipro and Levaquin Catastrophe; The Worst Medication Disaster in U.S. History.
-Dr. Cohen published his book in time for a public hearing between the FDA and a group of severely damaged Fluoroquinolone victims and commissioned Jane to deliver a signed copy to the head of a FDA advisory panel.
+Dr. Cohen published his book in time for a public hearing between the FDA and a group of severely damaged fluoroquinolone victims and commissioned Jane to deliver a signed copy to the head of a FDA advisory panel.
 In 2015 she co-founded Fluoroquinolone Toxicity Study with Jerzy Tyszkowski.
-In addition to arranging study parameters and participant selection for the Foundation's studies, Jane’s hope is to find effective treatments for patient recovery and advocate for justice on behalf of those whose livelihoods and health have been lost due to the adverse events of Fluoroquinolone toxicity.
+In addition to arranging study parameters and participant selection for the Foundation's studies, Jane’s hope is to find effective treatments for patient recovery and advocate for justice on behalf of those whose livelihoods and health have been lost due to the adverse events of fluoroquinolone toxicity.

 In 2019, Marco experienced a severe reaction to multiple courses of ciprofloxacin while pursuing his medical degree at the University of Zurich, Switzerland.
 This ordeal forced him to make significant adjustments to both his personal and professional life.
 After a partial recovery, he approached his university education with newfound determination – his purpose now was to educate as many healthcare professionals as possible about the dangers of fluoroquinolone toxicity.
 Marco successfully completed his medical studies and graduated from the University of Zurich in 2024.
 Throughout his academic journey, he worked on a publication about fluoroquinolone-induced small fiber neuropathy and collaborated in ongoing research with Dr. Stefan Pieper, the author of "Fluoroquinolone-Associated Disability (FQAD): Pathogenesis, Diagnostics, Therapy, and Diagnostic Criteria."
 As a newly graduated physician, Marco continues to be an active member of FQAD Support, an organization dedicated to aiding individuals experiencing systemic adverse effects from fluoroquinolone antibiotics.
 He remains committed to raising awareness about fluoroquinolone toxicity among healthcare professionals and improving patient care in this area.